-SAS® Publishing provides a complete selection of books and electronic products to help customers use SAS software to its fullest potential.
-For more information about our e-books, e-learning products, CDs, and hard-copy books, visit the SAS Publishing Web site at support.sas.com/publishing or call 1-800-727-3228.
+SAS provides a complete selection of books and electronic products to help customers use SAS[®] software to its fullest potential.
+For more information about our offerings, visit support.sas.com/bookstore or call 1-800-727-3228.

-$SAS^{@}$ and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. @ indicates USA registration.
+SAS[®] and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. ® indicates USA registration.

-Other brand and product names are registered trademarks or trademarks of their respective companies.
+Other brand and product names are trademarks of their respective companies.